8 Types of Frogs in Costa Rica

 2. Rain Frogs

-Rain frogs are also on our list of types of frogs in Costa Rica.
+Rain frogs are also on our list of Costa Rican frog types.
 These fascinating amphibians feed on insects, snails, and other invertebrates they find while night-hunting.

-In addition to their unique calls, rain frogs also feature bright skin colors, helping them stand out against their leafy environments.
-They are quite small, typically ranging from 1-2 cm in length.
-Another type of frog you may encounter in Costa Rica is the Cane Toad.
+In addition to their unique calls, rain frogs feature bright skin colors, helping them stand out against their leafy environments.
+They are quite small, typically 1-2 cm long.
+Another frog you may encounter in Costa Rica is the Cane Toad.

-These types of frogs in Costa Rica can grow up to 7 inches long and boast a wide variety of colors, from brown and black to greenish-blue and yellow!
+These frogs in Costa Rica can grow up to 7 inches long and boast various colors, from brown and black to greenish-blue and yellow!
 They’re known for having large parotoid glands behind their eyes, which contain a mild poison

 3. Tree Frogs

-The red-eyed tree frog is perhaps the most famous type of tree frog in Costa Rica.
-It has bright yellow skin with blue and orange stripes, and its eyes are a striking red.
+The red-eyed tree frog is perhaps the most famous tree frog in Costa Rica.
+It has bright yellow skin with blue and orange stripes, and its eyes are striking red.
 This frog can be found in tropical forests throughout the country.

 The rain frog is another common tree frog in Costa Rica.
 This small amphibian has a brown and white striped body, and its toes are webbed for swimming.
-The rain frog can be found in wet and dry habitats, and its diet consists of insects and other small invertebrates.
+It can be found in wet and dry habitats, and its diet consists of insects and other small invertebrates.

-The tree frog is the largest type of frog in Costa Rica and can reach up to 4 inches.
-This frog is light green with dark spots and stripes, and its toes are long and have large adhesive pads on them.
-The tree frog can be found in wet and dry habitats, where it feeds on insects, spiders, snails, worms, and other invertebrates.
+The tree frog is the largest in Costa Rica and can reach up to 4 inches.
+It is light green with dark spots and stripes, and its toes are long and have large adhesive pads.
+The tree frog can be found in wet and dry habitats and feeds on insects, spiders, snails, worms, and other invertebrates.

 4. Glass Frog

-They typically inhabit tropical rainforests and spend much of their time clinging to leaves and plants near water sources.
+They typically inhabit tropical rainforests and spend much time clinging to leaves and plants near water sources.
 In the evening, they come out to feed on insects.
-It can be difficult to spot a Glass Frog since they blend in well with their environment.
+It can be not easy to spot a Glass Frog since they blend well with their environment.

 However, they become quite vocal during the mating season, making it much easier to locate them.
 If you are visiting Costa Rica and looking for a unique experience, keeping your eyes peeled for this fascinating creature might be worthwhile.